vasile/GTFS-viz/README.md

 ## Setup

-- create a folder inside **./gtfs-data** and name it with your project information (i.e. **usa-san-francisco-muni**)
+- create a folder inside **./gtfs-data** and name it with your project information
-  - the name of the folder should contain letters, digits, +, - characters only
+  - the name of the folder can contain letters, digits, +, - characters only
 - in this folder unzip the GTFS dataset
   - not sure where to get GTFS data ?
 Check http://www.gtfs-data-exchange.com/
-- edit the Rakefile and change the PROJECT_NAME constant with the folder name
+- edit the Rakefile and change the PROJECT_NAME constant with the folder name, i.e. **sfmta**

-For instance this is how [SFMTA GTFS](http://www.gtfs-data-exchange.com/agency/san-francisco-municipal-transportation-agency/) dataset looks like http://screencast.com/t/5V2q2QZP9W7
+- you are ready to parse the GTFS data if you have this [folder structure](http://screencast.com/t/E78YDBuE) and running `rake -T` shows the available tasks: http://screencast.com/t/9bt3i3lfL

-## Import
+## Parse GTFS data

-The following Rake Tasks sequence need to be executed.
+In a terminal window run the following Rake tasks:

 	cd /path/to/GTFS-viz

+	# Initialize folders and the SQLite DB
 	rake setup:init

+	# Fill the DB tables defined in ./inc/gtfs_mapping.yml
 	rake parse:gtfs_2_sqlite

+	# Generate GeoJSON files from shapes.txt and stops.txt
+	# If the shapes.txt is missing from the GTFS dataset, generate one based on stops.txt
 	rake parse:shapes_2_geojson
 	rake parse:stops_2_geojson

+	# Generate KML files from shapes.txt and stops.txt
 	rake parse:gtfs_2_kml

+	# Find the position of the stops along the shapes, store them in ./tmp/sfmta/trips_shapes.json
 	rake parse:stops_interpolate

+	# Update DB trips and stop_times
 	rake parse:stops_trips_update

-**TODO - add a detailed description about each task and execution times for SFMTA project.**

-Check the contents of ./PROJECT_NAME/ , you should have
+Check the contents of ./tmp/sfmta - http://screencast.com/t/V3r5TZBn0m
-- gtfs.db, SQLite DB tables of calendar.txt, routes.txt, stop_times.txt, stops.txt, trips.txt
+- gtfs.db - SQLite DB tables of calendar.txt, routes.txt, stop_times.txt, stops.txt, trips.txt
 - gtfs_shapes.geojson, gtfs_stops.geojson - GeoJSON files of shapes.txt, stops.txt
 - gtfs_shapes.kml, gtfs_stops.kml - KML (Google Earth) files of shapes.txt, stops.txt

 ## Visualize

 You can open the GeoJSON files with [QuantumGIS](https://www.qgis.org/en/site/forusers/download.html) or any other GIS software.
-Same with the KML files which can be visualized with Google Earth.
+Same with the KML files which can be visualized using Google Earth.

 If you want to create an animation of the GTFS data you will need to

 - download / clone the [Transit Map](https://github.com/vasile/transit-map) web application
 - download / clone the [Transit Map Route Icon](https://github.com/vasile/transit-map-route-icon) PHP script
 - edit Rakefile and change the PATH_TO_APP_TRANSIT_SIMULATOR, PATH_TO_SCRIPT_ROUTE_ICON constants
-- run the tasks below:

-		cd /path/to/GTFS-viz
+In a terminal window run the following Rake tasks:

+	# Populate FusionTables with shapes.txt and stops.txt
+	# This task requires configuration of the FT user/pass/key in ./inc/ft_login.rb
 	rake project:deploy_fusiontables

+	# Copy the files needed by the Transit Map web application
 	rake project:deploy

-Now you can access the [Transit Map](https://github.com/vasile/transit-map) app in browser and enjoy the animation :)
+Now, you should be able to see some action in your browser :)

 ![Swiss railways(SBB)](https://raw.github.com/vasile/transit-map/master/static/images/github_badge_800px.png "Swiss railways(SBB)")
 SBB network - http://simcity.vasile.ch/sbb/